ray-x/navigator.lua/README.md

     -- own on_attach
     code_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
     code_lens_action = {enable = true, sign = true, sign_priority = 40, virtual_text = true},
+    document_highlight = true, -- LSP reference highlight,
-    format_on_save = true, -- set to false to disable lsp code format on save (if you are using prettier/efm/formater etc) format_options = {async=false}, -- async: disable by default, the option used in vim.lsp.buf.format({async={true|false}, name = 'xxx'}) disable_format_cap = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp disable format capacity (e.g. if you using efm or vim-codeformat etc), empty {} by default disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may -- only want to enable one lsp server
+                               -- it might already supported by you setup, e.g. LunarVim format_on_save = true, -- set to false to disable lsp code format on save (if you are using prettier/efm/formater etc) format_options = {async=false}, -- async: disable by default, the option used in vim.lsp.buf.format({async={true|false}, name = 'xxx'}) disable_format_cap = {"sqls", "sumneko_lua", "gopls"},  -- a list of lsp disable format capacity (e.g. if you using efm or vim-codeformat etc), empty {} by default
+         -- If you using null-ls and want null-ls format your code -- you should disable all other lsp and allow only null-ls. disable_lsp = {'pylsd', 'sqlls'}, -- a list of lsp server disabled for your project, e.g. denols and tsserver you may --want to enable one lsp server at a time
-    -- to disable all default config and use your own lsp setup set -- disable_lsp = 'all'
-    -- Default {}
+    -- to disable all default config and use your own lsp setup set -- disable_lsp = 'all' and you may need to hook mapping.setup() in your on_attach -- Default {}
     diagnostic = {
       underline = true,